Engee documentation

 Dependencies

-To use this parameter, select the Same fluid on both sides and Internal leakage checkboxes.
+To use this option, check the box Same fluid on both sides and Internal leakage.

 Default value